 Security cameras with face reorganizations like Nest cam could help reduce false alarm by filtering out unwanted alerts.
 Security cameras which utilize deep learning or 3D sensor technology helps cut down false alerts too, which in return helps save battery.

-Or alternatively, integrate outdoor security system into your home security system, running outdoor surveillance cameras at full steam while you are at home to extend your battery-powered wireless security camera battery life.
+Or alternatively, integrate an outdoor security system into your home security system, running outdoor surveillance cameras at full steam while you are at home to extend your battery-powered wireless security camera battery life.

 Some security camera providers only supply one primary battery.
 The battery life of primary battery varies and the time it can sustain on a single charge depends largely on the quality and how users exploit the security cameras.

 Instead of frequently changing one pair of non-chargeable batteries after another, it’s strongly suggested that users take the initiative to switch to rechargeable batteries after the first pack of batteries maxes out.

 Or try using the rechargeable battery-powered security cameras like Reolink Argus 2 so that you don’t have to swap out the battery every few months.
 Or even better, get a Reolink solar panel ($29.99) for constant solar charging.